publicissapient-france/xke-vimtastic/README.md

 ### Custom functions

-It is possible to define functions making use of other built-in functions.
+Vim allows you to define custom functions which in turn can make use of other built-in functions.

-The `SyntasticEslintChecker()` runs `eslint` on the currently open file.
+Our custom function `SyntasticEslintChecker()` runs `eslint` on every save of the currently open file.
+Similarly `EslintFix()` runs `eslint --fix` on the current file.

 ### Auto commands